privacyguides/privacyguides.org/docs/android/overview.en.md

 A **device controller** such as [Shelter](#recommended-apps) is required, unless you're using CalyxOS which includes one.

 The work profile is dependent on a device controller to function.
 Features such as *File Shuttle* and *contact search blocking* or any kind of isolation features must be implemented by the controller.
-The user must also fully trust the device controller app, as it has full access to the data inside of the work profile.
+You must also fully trust the device controller app, as it has full access to your data inside of the work profile.

 This method is generally less secure than a secondary user profile; however, it does allow you the convenience of running apps in both the work and personal profiles simultaneously.